-Don’t miss your chance to get a hardback copy of Beautiful Country with your ticket for £20 (including P&P), granting you free access to the event.
+Tickets to this event are free, but don’t miss your chance to get a hardback copy of Beautiful Country with your ticket for £16.99 (including P&P), granting you free access to the event.
 You will receive your copy of the book in the 10 days after the event.

-Join writer Qian Julie Wang for a virtual event to celebrate the release of her remarkable and unforgettable memoir, Beautiful Country: A Memoir of an Undocumented Childhood.
+Join writer Qian Julie Wang in conversation with Helena Merriman for a virtual event to celebrate the release of her remarkable and unforgettable memoir, Beautiful Country: A Memoir of an Undocumented Childhood.

 In China she was the daughter of professors.
 In Brooklyn her family is 'illegal.'